-Jaguar doesn’t have the best reliability record, but given that electric engines have very few moving parts it’s likely that the I-Pace will keep you moving, no problem.
+Jaguar doesn’t have the best reliability record, but given that electric powertrains have very few moving parts it’s likely that the I-Pace will keep you moving, no problem.
 There’s also masses of safety equipment as standard and the I-Pace received the maximum five-star score in Euro NCAP's independent safety evaluation.

 Jaguar I-Pace reliability & problems

 Given its fewer moving parts, the electric I-Pace’s motor should be more reliable than any petrol or diesel engine, although of course there are plenty of ancillary electronics and mechanical components in the suspension that have just as much potential for problems.

-Euro NCAP hasn’t crash-tested the I-Pace but it’s expected to achieve the maximum five-star rating – as with all other Jaguars.
+Euro NCAP crash-tested the I-Pace and awarded it the maximum five-star rating – the same as for all other Jaguars.
 Standard safety equipment includes traffic-sign recognition, lane-keeping assistance, tiredness warning, autonomous emergency braking at city speeds and a rear cross-traffic monitor.
 SE spec and above gets the Drive Pack, comprising blind-spot monitoring, adaptive cruise control and high-speed emergency braking.